 - 2 cups sweetened shredded coconut

-- 1 orange and 1 red licorice twists (rainbow twizzlers)
+- 1 orange and 1 red licorice twist (rainbow Twizzlers)

-- 2 containers (8 ounces) frozen whipped topping (cool whip), thawed
+- 2 containers (8 ounces) of frozen whipped topping (cool whip), thawed

 - 24 mini chocolate chips

-- ½ cup either white jelly beans or Cadbury mini eggs
+- 1/2 cup of either white jelly beans or Cadbury mini eggs

 - Mix up vanilla pudding as per box instructions.

-- Stir the coconut extract and pudding mix together and place into pastry tarts until they are about half way up.
+- Stir the coconut extract and pudding mix and place into pastry tarts until they are about halfway up.

-- Pre-heat oven to 350oF and place coconut onto parchment paper and cook in oven until toasted.
-Shake tray every few minutes to ensure you don’t burn coconut.
-Coconut should come out golden brown, transfer and let cool.
+- Shake the tray every few minutes to ensure you don’t burn the coconut.
+The coconut should come out golden brown, transfer and let cool.

-- For the nests, sprinkle the edges (or top them fully if it’s just a nest) of pies with some of the toasted coconut.
+- For the nests, sprinkle the edges (or top them fully if it’s just a nest) of the pies with some toasted coconuts.

-- For the chicks divide the whipped topping among 2 ziplock bags.
-Press out the excess air and close bags.
-Working with one bag at a time, keeping the others refrigerated, snip a corner from the bag.
-For the body, pipe a large dollop of whipped topping in the centre of a pie allowing it to form a peak at one end for the tail.
+- Working with one bag at a time, keeping the others refrigerated, snip a corner from the bag.
+For the body, pipe a large dollop of whipped topping in the center of a pie allowing it to form a peak at one end for the tail.
 Then pipe a smaller dollop for the head.
 Then pipe a wing at either side of the head.

 - Then using the licorice, use the orange for the beak, three thin red slices for the tuff on the head, and then for the hen’s wattle (flappy bits under their necks).